‘Heated Rivalry’: Do Shane & Ilya End Up Together? Their Book Fate and More

 Do Shane and Ilya end up together?

-Don’t fret, fellow Hollanov shippers: Though there’s plenty of that aforementioned angst along the way, Shane and Ilya are happy together in the end.
+Don’t fret, fellow Hollanov shippers.
+The journey isn’t without its obstacles, but Shane and Ilya are happy together in the end.
 Once Scott (played by François Arnaud in the show) celebrates his playoff victory by kissing his boyfriend in front of everyone, Ilya gets the courage to take Shane up on his invitation to his cottage.
-Once they’re together in their own little universe, they make plans to be together long-term.
+There, they get to be together in their own little universe, and they make plans to be together long-term.
 Two love confessions later, Shane and Ilya are officially (secret) boyfriends.

 In Heated Rivalry’s epilogue, which takes place in November 2018, they see the plan through: Ilya has moved teams, leaving Boston for Ottawa to be closer to Shane.
 At a press conference, they announce that they’re starting a charity together, putting their “rivalry” to rest and telling the world that they’re friends.
 That way, people won’t question it if they’re spotted together.
 At this point, only Shane’s parents and his best friend, Hayden, know the truth about their relationship.
 (Well, and Hayden’s wife, Jackie.)
 They don’t plan on coming out while they’re still playing hockey.

 Keep in mind, there may be differences in how the show handles Shane and Ilya’s ending.
 It might not stop where the book does, saving the epilogue for a potential second season.
-There’s a good chance that Season 2 would follow Reid’s sequel, The Long Game, which continues Shane and Ilya’s story.
-It picks up 1o years after Shane and Ilya started hooking up for the first time.
+The greenlit second season has been confirmed to follow Reid’s sequel, The Long Game, which continues Shane and Ilya’s story.
+It picks up about 10 years after Shane and Ilya hooked up for the first time (but not long after Heated Rivalry‘s epilogue).

 [Warning: The following contains MAJOR spoilers from The Long Game by Rachel Reid.]